 The AiChemist Project will officially commence on 1st September 2023.
+We are still accepting applications for DC2, DC4, DC9, DC11 and DC14.
 Prospective candidates should apply ASAP!

 Eligibility and Mobility Rules

-On the date of recruitment by the host organization, doctoral candidates (DCs) should be in the first four years (full-time equivalent research experience) of their research careers and have not been awarded a doctoral degree.
+On the date of recruitment by the host organization, doctoral candidates (DCs) should not have been awarded a doctoral degree.

 "Date of Recruitment normally means the first day of the employment of the fellow for the purposes of the project (i.e. the starting date indicated in the employment contract or equivalent direct contract)."